 African Fire Skinks are thought to be shy but this is not completely true.
 While they will spend most of their time hiding, if given an enclosure they feel safe in, they can be more active.
 They are docile and generally don’t get aggressive with their owners.
 Most are docile and allow their owners to gently handle them but some can be less receptive to handling.

 While they don’t usually get aggressive it’s a good idea to not irritate them.
 They could bite you if they are not happy.
-They tend to move very fast and can twist their body to try to escape if they don’t want to be handled.
+They tend to move very fast and can squirm quickly to try to escape if they don’t want to be handled.

 African Fire Skinks are active during the day and sleep at night.
 They are active burrowers and will spend most of their time burrowing and hiding inside the substrate.

-While most lizards tend to be territorial and are recommended to be housed alone, African Fire Skinks can be kept as a male and female pair.
-African Fire Skins housed in pairs will usually get along with each other and may mate.
+While most lizards tend to be territorial and are recommended to be kept alone, African Fire Skinks can be kept as a male and female pair.
+African Fire Skins kept in pairs will usually get along with each other and may mate.
 If you don’t want them to mate, keep them in separate enclosures.
-Some African Fire Skinks housed in pairs could become territorial about food.
+Some African Fire Skinks kept in pairs could become territorial about food.
 This is not normally a problem unless the fights become serious.
 If the fights do get serious keep the male and female in separate enclosures.

-Avoid housing more than a pair or keeping two or more males with a female.
+Avoid keeping more than a pair or keeping two or more males with a female.
 This could lead to territorial aggression between the males.

 Because African Fire Skinks are docile and are non-aggressive, many consider them a good pet for families with children.
-The lizard can still bite children if not handled properly or frightened.
-To prevent your lizard from becoming angry or afraid and biting your child, teach your children how to handle them.
+The lizard can still bite children if frightened or not handled properly.
+To keep your lizard from becoming angry or afraid and biting your child, teach your children how to handle them correctly.
 Allow younger children to handle African Fire Skinks only when there is an adult around to supervise their interactions.

 Creating an ideal enclosure for African Fire Skinks is easy because they don’t get very large.
 A glass aquarium or reptile tank can be used for housing them.
 It is important to get a tank that is secured from all sides because African Fire Skinks are good at escaping.
 The glass tank should have a strong lid on top to keep them from getting out.